KitwanaSh/computer_vision_wl_im_cl/README.md

 - **Confusion Matrix**: Highlighted where misclassifications occurred (e.g., confusing similar species like `bird` and `monkey_prosimian`).

 **Visualization Screenshot**
-Here’s the loss and accuracy over time from training (insert your screenshot):
+Here’s the loss and accuracy over time from training:
 ![Loss and Accuracy Over Time](./data/loss_accuracy.png)

 **Challenge**: The validation set initially lacked labels, requiring a fix by ensuring it mirrored the training structure.
 This let me compute true metrics and refine the process.